How to Care for Small Pet Finches

 You can find good quality finch food at your pet store.
 Buy a food that states that it is specifically for finches.
 You can also supplement their diet with bird treats, such as honey sticks, and also with fruits and vegetables from the grocery store.
 You can give them foods such as oranges, apples, grapes, cherries, matchstick carrots, and parsley.
 Be sure the vegetables have been thoroughly washed before giving them to your birds.
 Remove any uneaten fruits or vegetables from the cage within a few hours so that the food doesn't spoil and make your birds sick.

-My favorite finch food is Healthy Select for canaries and finches.
-I like it because it contains natural dried plants as well as the seeds.
+My favorite finch food is Healthy Select for canaries and finches, but unfortunately I haven't been able to find it anymore.
+I liked it because it contained natural dried plants as well as the seeds.
 It is also free of free of artificial colors, flavors, and preservatives.

 Finches will also eat insects - mealworms are a finch favorite.